rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export const PASSWORD_FORGET = '/pw-forget';
 {{< /highlight >}}

 Each route represents a page in your application.
-For instance, the sign up page should be reachable in development mode via *http://localhost:3000/signup*, and in production mode via *http://yourdomain/signup*.
+For instance, the sign up page should be reachable in development mode via *http://localhost:3000/signup* and in production mode via *http://yourdomain/signup*.

 First, you will have a **sign up page** (register page) and a **sign in page** (login page).
-You can take any web application as the blueprint to structure these routes for well-rounded authentication.
-Take the following scenario: A user visits your web application, is convinced by your service, and finds the button in the top-level navigation bar to sign in to your application.
+You can take any web application as the blueprint to structure these routes for a well-rounded authentication experience.
+Take the following scenario: A user visits your web application, is convinced by your service, and finds the button in the top-level navigation to sign in to your application.
 But the user has no account yet, so a sign up button is presented as an alternative on the sign in page.

 {{% pin_it_image "react firebase login" "img/posts/complete-firebase-authentication-react-tutorial/sign.jpg" "is-src-set" %}}

 Second, there will be a **landing page** and a **home page**.
 The landing page is your default route (e.g. *http://yourdomain/*).
 That's the place where a user ends up when visiting your web application.
 The user doesn't need to be authenticated to go this route.
 On the other hand, the home page is a **protected route**, which users can only access if they have been authenticated.
 You will implement the protection of the route using authorization mechanisms for this application.

 Third, next to the **home page**, there will be protected **account page** and **admin page** as well.
 On the account page, a user can reset or change a password.
 It is secured by authorization as well, so it is only reachable for authenticated users.
-On the admin page, a user authorized as admin will be able to delete users.
+On the admin page, a user authorized as admin will be able to manage this application's users.
 The admin page is protected on a more fine-grained level, because it is only accessible for authenticated admin users.

 <div class="row">
   <div class="col-xs-8 col-centered">